04Maksimka/apex/README.md

 2. Configure your catalog and projector:

     1. 🌏 Set position (latitude and longitude) and local observation time.
-    2. 💫 Set the magnitude limits
+    2. 💫 Set the visual magnitude limits
     3. ☑️ Use flags to set the additional functions and properties you want to display.
 Or, for educational purposes, you can use ready-made teacher and student sets (see the section below)

 3. Get the resulting star maps